4 min read

 "A new friend?
 From which family?"

-"Lady Remetio.
-She's a lovely young lady who's one year younger than our Ash."
+"The Remetio ducal daughter.
+A lovely young lady one year younger than our Asher."

 At the mention of Remetio, Aegis's eyes widened.
-His pretty blue eyes blinked a few times before a smile settled on his face.
+His pretty blue eyes blinked several times before a smile landed on his face.

 "Tilly?"

-"Yes, I overheard Father talking with the Duke and Countess last time.
+"Yes, I overheard Father talking with the Duke and Count last time.
 Father said she might become my bride."

 "...What?
 Bride?"

-This was completely news to Charlotte.
-As Charlotte's face froze with her smile still in place, Aegis tilted his head with a confused expression.
+This was news to Charlotte.
+Her face froze mid-smile.
+Seeing this, Aegis tilted his head with a flustered expression.

-"Well, the Duke and Countess said they would think about it slowly."
+"Well, the Duke and Count said they'd think about it slowly."

 Of course they would.
-Charlotte reassured Aegis and told him to continue eating while pouring milk into his teacup.
-Relieved, Aegis began eating his cake again.
-Charlotte's smile was gentle and warm, but her hands resting on her lap were not.
+Charlotte reassured Aegis and told him to finish eating, pouring milk into his teacup.
+Relieved, Aegis resumed eating his cake.
+Charlotte's smile remained warm and gentle, but her hands resting on her lap did not.

-Charlotte fell into thought for a moment, then told her lady-in-waiting to inform them that she would briefly visit the Imperial Palace in an hour.
-Her husband, Philius, would surely be wiggling his bottom in anticipation of her visit.
+Charlotte fell into thought briefly, then told a lady-in-waiting to inform the Emperor's palace she'd stop by in an hour.
+Her husband Philius would undoubtedly wiggle with anticipation awaiting her visit.

-Thirty minutes later, having finished a leisurely tea time with Aegis, Charlotte headed straight to the Imperial Palace.
-When Charlotte entered the office, Philius put down his quill and jumped up from his seat.
-As if he had been eagerly waiting for her since receiving the message, a bright smile bloomed on Philius's face.
+Thirty minutes later, having finished a leisurely teatime with Aegis, Charlotte headed straight to the Emperor's palace.
+When Charlotte entered the office, Philius set down his quill and jumped from his seat.
+His face bloomed with a bright smile, suggesting he'd been yearning for her since receiving word.

-"I have something urgent to discuss with Your Majesty, so could everyone please step out for a moment?"
+"I have urgent matters to discuss with His Majesty, so please step out briefly."

-Charlotte, who would normally have greeted Philius warmly first, instead asked everyone to leave.
-Realizing that her mood was unusual, the advisors hurriedly left, and Charlotte began removing her gloves.
-Uncharacteristically harsh sounds came from her lace-gloved hands.
+Normally Charlotte would start with affectionate words, but she'd asked everyone to leave first.
+Realizing her atmosphere was unusual, the aides hurried out.
+Charlotte began removing her gloves.
+Inappropriate sounds emerged from her lace-gloved hands.

-Roxana looked at Julian with an expression that said he was talking nonsense, and I paid no attention to it as I put a large piece of meat from the stew into my mouth.
+Roxana looked at Julian with an expression suggesting he'd said something absurd.
+I ignored this and put a large piece of meat from my stew into my mouth.

-"She said it was playing house and dragged me outside, then suddenly became the Demon King.
-Does the Demon King usually appear in playing house?"
+"She said it was house-playing, dragged me outside, then suddenly became a Great Demon King.
+Does house-playing normally include Great Demon Kings?"

-At Julian's expression that showed he truly didn't understand, Roxana burst into laughter.
+At Julian's genuinely confused expression, Roxana burst into laughter.

-"You don't know anything.
-Playing house originally requires a Demon King."
+"You don't understand.
+House-playing needs a Great Demon King."

 "...Really?"